Vibecoding: Making Games with AI Tools

 If EdenSpark MCP is not connected, make sure the editor is running and that you opened the project from the launcher.

-If Context7 is not connected, make sure you launched Claude Code from the project directory (where .mcp.json is located).
+If Context7 is not connected, make sure you opened the project from its folder (where .mcp.json is located).

 Step 4: Start Building